 “Newark FBI and our law enforcement partners have been working around the clock since Sunday morning, after being notified someone targeted the Temple Ner Tamid in Bloomfield,” FBI Special Agent in Charge James E. Dennehy said.
 “We allege Mr. Malindretos threw a Molotov cocktail at the doors of the synagogue.
 The speed and intensity of this investigation demonstrates our determination and dedication to protecting houses of worship and protecting their congregations.
 We take seriously all threats of hate and bias aimed at all religions and faiths, and we intend to hold accountable all those who target them.”

 “An alleged attempted firebombing on a house of worship is an attack against the entire community,” acting Special Agent in Charge Bryan Miller of the Bureau of Alcohol, Tobacco, Firearms, and Explosives said.
 “We are honored to work side by side with our local, state, and federal partners to bring today’s charge.”

 “The Essex County Prosecutor's Office has long understood that our interfaith community is one of the prime targets for hate,” Acting Prosecutor Theodore N. Stephens II said.
 “Although we are always troubled by events such as this, we are pleased by the extraordinary efforts undertaken by all involved in Essex County law enforcement to bring this charge.”

 According to documents filed in this case and statements made in court:

-The government is represented by Assistant U.S. Attorney Kristen M. Harberg of the U.S. Attorney’s Office in Camden and Trial Attorney Eric Peffley of the Civil Rights Division, Criminal Section.
+The government is represented by Assistant U.S. Attorney R. Joseph Gribko of the U.S. Attorney’s Office’s Civil Rights Division.